top of page

 “God is where he most needs to be, doing what he most needs to do.”

 Even folks with no religious background know what you mean when you mention the multiplication of loaves and fishes.
 The story has entered into popular culture, like Noah’s Ark for example.

 And why not?
-It’s miraculous, it’s spectacular, and it’s a perfect expression of Christ as a source of material and spiritual nourishment.
+It’s miraculous, it’s spectacular, and it’s a perfect expression of Christ as the source of material and spiritual nourishment.
 All four canonical gospels include a ‘multiplication’ narrative – which is somewhat unusual outside of the Passion.
-The Gospels of Matthew and Mark each include two ‘multiplication accounts’; so 6 accounts in 4 Gospels.
-Hmm, someone must think this is important!
+The Gospels of Matthew and Mark, probably the two oldest, each include two ‘multiplication accounts’.
+Hmm, 6 accounts in 4 Gospels…someone must think this is important!

-Scholars have suggested that both accounts might refer to a single event, remembered differently in different traditions, told twice for dramatic effect.
-The Enlightenment hunger to minimize the miraculous element in the Jesus’ story makes no sense here.
+According to Mark, Jesus fed 5,000 pilgrims on the northern shore of the Sea of Galilee and a few weeks later 4,000 pilgrims on the southern shore.
+Some scholars have suggested that both accounts might refer to a single event, remembered differently in different traditions or told twice for dramatic effect.
+But our Enlightenment driven desire to minimize the miraculous element in the Jesus’ ministry is especially inappropriate here.
+The first event, by itself, tells a great story.

 Keep the conversation going.